 What are some of the advantages of interactive, online sexual harassment training?

-A. Innovations in eLearning, video production and LMS technology are making online sexual harassment training more effective with employees and more efficient for HR and training departments.
-With the right blend of relevant content, interactivity and high quality videos and other design elements, online training can engage employees in fresh ways that raise awareness of sexual harassment, promote positive behavior and help foster a respectful inclusive workplace culture.
+A. Innovations in eLearning, video production, and LMS technology are making online sexual harassment training more effective with employees and more efficient for Human Resources and training departments.
+With the right blend of relevant content, interactivity and high-quality videos and other design elements, online training can engage employees in fresh ways that raise awareness of sexual harassment, promote positive behavior and help foster a respectful, inclusive workplace culture.